 Since 2013, Megan has served as Deputy Executive Director of the Center providing leadership for strategic planning, fund development, communications, public policy, and alumni relations.

 Before returning to the Haas Center full-time in 2007, Megan led the Center's Call to Serve government recruitment initiative (now part of Cardinal Careers) and worked with the City of Palo Alto City Manager's Office on planning for libraries and a possible pandemic flu.
 She served as nonprofits liaison for State Assemblyman Joe Simitian and for a decade hosted Senator Simitian's government access television show, Capitol Focus.

-Megan has worked for 25 years in nonprofit program development and management, primarily with organizations focused on involving young people in service learning.
+Megan has worked for over 30 years in nonprofit program development and management, primarily with organizations focused on involving young people in service learning.
 Her professional experience includes City of Palo Alto teen coordinator, Constitutional Rights Foundation project director, Youth Community Service founder, Haas Center for Public Service assistant director, Youth Service California executive director, and outreach coordinator for the Service Learning 2000 Center in the Stanford School of Education.
-She also worked as an independent consultant supporting nonprofits with event planning, fund development, and publications.
+She also worked as an independent consultant supporting nonprofits with event planning, fund development, and writing.